BrandonTang89/BatchSD/README.md

 **Note: for this to work, ensure you have `pytube3` installed on your system and not `pytube`**

 ### Basic Usage
+- Install ffmpeg on your system (either using FFmpeg_Windows\"install ffmpeg.cmd" or using a linux package manager)
 - Run the compiled binaries of batchsd_ddmmyy.exe for windows or batchsd_ddmmyy for linux.
 OR
 - Run the python script BatchSD.py (see below for dependencies)